 WHAT ARE THE OVERALL CONSTRUCTION PLANS FOR THE I-80/I-380 SYSTEMS INTERCHANGE?

-HOW WILL I KNOW ABOUT TRAFFIC IMPACTS IN MY AREA
+HOW can I learn about construction and TRAFFIC IMPACTS IN MY AREA

 For traveler information, real time construction and roadway condition alerts, the public can access Iowa’s 511 system through web and mobile applications for the first and best information about traffic impacts in the area.
 Log on to www.511ia.org or the 511 app to sign up for traffic alerts and notifications.

 We invite you to use this website as the main information source related to current and future construction activities.
 Please visit the site to learn about changes or updates to the project design or schedule and to view any information provided at public meetings.
 If you have specific questions, please contact us.

 For social media alerts Like and Follow our new I-80/I-380 Systems Interchange Facebook page for the project.